martin557/Elk-Stack/Ansible/ELK/ELK/ELK.md

       name: metricbeat
       enabled: yes

-•	Next, run the playbook.
-To run the playbook use the following command: ansible-playbook install-elk.yml
+##Next, run the playbook.
+To run the playbook use the following command:

+ansible-playbook install-elk.yml

-•	To update Metricbeat’s configuration file, follow the same process as Filebeat’s configuration.
+#	#To update Metricbeat’s configuration file, follow the same process as Filebeat’s configuration.
 Download the config. file and edit to make the changes as seen below.

 Images/mbeat1.PNG
 Images/mbeat2.PNG